andrewchambers/bupstash/doc/man/bupstash-put.1.md

   only add new backups but not list or remove old ones.

-- The differences between piping `tar` command output into `bupstash put`, and using `bupstash put` directly on a directory, is the latter is able to use a stat cache and also ensure files are more precisely deduplicated by storing each unique file in a single encrypted data chunk.
+- The differences between piping `tar` command output into `bupstash put`, and using `bupstash put` directly on a directory, is the latter is able to use a send log and avoid reading files that has already been sent to the server.

 ## SEE ALSO